mr-metschnikowia/Gene-Finder/README.md

-# Gene-Finder/Primer Designer
+Primer Designer
-Simple gene identification alogrithm integrated with a simple algorithm for PCR primer design.
+Simple algorithm to design primers for PCR of a gene of interest.